eflautt/ga-data-science/final-projects/04-notebook-rough-draft/readme.md

 #### Overview

+Our goals for this project is to develop a working piece that would be shared amongst your peers.
+Similar to any other technical project, it should surface your work and approach in a human readable format, treating it as well documented work.
+Think about how your project pushes the reader to ask for more insightful questions, and how it avoids questions like "what does this line of code do?"

-As we've done with practicing and building models in class and in projects, this part of the final project is an exercise in the machine learning application to your data.
+From a presentation perspective, this is an exercise to the machine learning application of your data.
 Then, use this model to display correlations, feature importance, and unexplained variance.

 ---